boasiHQ/interactive-inputs/README.md

 ## Examples

-Here are various examples demonstrating how to use this action in your workflows
+Here are various examples demonstrating how to use this action in your workflows.
+Note that this is not an exhaustive list of all the possible use cases.
+Please share your implementations with us; we will add them to this list!

+It is worth noting that these example workflows can be leveraged this action in your workflow file, but to do so, you will need to replace the `NGROK_AUTHTOKEN` secret with your own, and if you wish to send notifications to Slack/ Discord, you will need to replace the `SLACK_TOKEN` and `DISCORD_WEBHOOK` secrets with your own as well as enabling the `notifier-slack-enabled` and `notifier-discord-enabled` inputs.
+More information on how to do this can be found in the [Getting Started](#getting-started) section.

 <details>
-<summary><b> •• Complete example workflow •• </b></summary><br>
+<summary><b> •• example workflow with all fields types •• </b></summary><br>

-Below is an example of how you can leverage this action in your workflow file, you will neeed to replace the `NGROK_AUTHTOKEN` secret with your own, and if you wish to send notifications to Slack/ Discord, you will need to replace the `SLACK_TOKEN` and `DISCORD_WEBHOOK` secrets with your own as well as enabling the `notifier-slack-enabled` and `notifier-discord-enabled` inputs.
+This example workflow demonstrates how the different [input field types](#input-fields-types) supported by this action can be used with their respective properties to build out many possibilities when creating a bespoke user experience when it comes the CI/CD flow for you/ your user's needs.

 ```yaml